Comprehensive Guide to Pure Water Treatment Equipment: Media Filters, Ultrafiltration, Reverse Osmosis and More

 1. Media Filters

-Filled with refined manganese sand and quartz sand to remove iron and manganese from water.
-Typically used in pre-treatment for water with high iron and manganese content.
+Filled with refined manganese sand, ideal for groundwater with high iron and manganese content.

 2. Disc Filters